 - Distance from Vienna: 160 km / 2 hours

 - Distance from Graz: 41 km / 40 minutes

 Barenschutzklamm hiking trail

-Attention! ⚠️ You cannot walk downstairs inside the gorge!
 Because the traffic in the gorge is one-way, the return journey takes place on the other side of the mountain, on a winding path between pine forests that leads to Lake Teichalm.
 Here you can take another short walk down the lakeside path.
-There is no possibility to return in the gorge.
+There is no possibility of returning to the gorge.

 Climbing experience is not required to conquer the gorge, but you should be athletically fit, have stable movement coordination, and not get dizzy easily.

 In the gorge valley, you will find 3 options for hiking

 - Long route to the Hochlantsch peak (+60 minutes)